 Premium tax credit

-You may be eligible to receive a premium tax credit for the 2015 tax year if you obtain your health insurance from the Marketplace.
+You may be eligible to receive a premium tax credit if you obtain your health insurance from the Marketplace.
 This credit is to assist with monthly premium payments and is determined by the information on your tax return.
 To be eligible you must:

 - Buy your health insurance through the Marketplace

 - Be ineligible for a plan offered by the government or your employer

 - Not be claimed as a dependent by another person

 - Not have filed as married filing separately, except under certain circumstances

 TurboTax can help you determine if you meet the eligibility requirements.